academic-resources/odin/how_does_the_web_work.md

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.**
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

 * <a class="knowledge-check-link" href="https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work">What is a network?</a>
 * <a class="knowledge-check-link" href="https://www.youtube.com/watch?v=7_LPdttKXPc&t=46s">What is the internet?</a>